rocket-connect/graphql-debugger/packages/opentelemetry/README.md

 ## About

-This package exports all the relevant opentelemetry methods and types for GraphQL Debugger.
+This package exports opentelemetry methods and types for GraphQL Debugger.

 ## License